dchristl/macless-haystack/README.md

 3. Unzip the firmware and flash it to your device (see [Install ESP32-firmware with your key](firmware/ESP32/README.md) or [Install NRF5x-firmware with your key](firmware/nrf5x/README.md))

-> [!TIP]
-> In general, any OpenHaystack-compatible device or its firmware is also compatible with Macless-Haystack (i.e. [the ST17H66](https://github.com/biemster/FindMy/tree/main/Lenze_ST17H66)).
-Typically, only the Base64-encoded advertisement key is required, which can be found in the .keys file after key generation.

 ---

 </details>